Tatiana von Fürstenberg: Career

 In 1992, von Fürstenberg posed for Madonna's erotic coffee table book Sex and was in the video documentary on the making of the book.
 Later that year, she was featured alongside other celebrities from the book in the music video for Madonna's single Erotica.
 Also in 1992 von Fürstenberg made cameo appearances in the films Light Sleeper and Bram Stoker's Dracula.

 She was photographed by Richard Avedon for the magazine Égoïste.

 Von Fürstenberg, with Francesca Gregorini, co-wrote, co-directed, and produced the 2009 film Tanner Hall, which went on to have its world premiere as an official selection at the 2009 Toronto International Film Festival and was awarded the Grand Jury Prize for Best Feature at the Gen Art Film Festival.
 Her voice was used for the character Poppet in the film.

 In 2010 she wrote, directed, and produced the short film Tyrolean Riviera.
 The next year, von Fürstenberg directed a short film titled Journey of the Dress, featuring Tayane Leão and Zhang Huan, for DvF's fall collection.
 In 2012 she played the character Pearl in the short film Tependris Rising.
 The next year, she worked again with Gregorini to produce the drama thriller indie film The Truth About Emanuel.

 Von Fürstenberg is a songwriter and the lead singer of the band Playdate.
 The band was founded in 1999 and is made up of von Fürstenberg, Andrew Bradfield, and Bryan Bullett.
 The trio met while students at Brown University.
-One of the band's songs, "Moet & Chandon," was included on the soundtrack for Tanner Hall.
+One of the band's songs, Moet & Chandon, was included on the soundtrack for Tanner Hall.

 She worked at Steinberg and Sons, launching a west-coast branch for the New York-based company, providing independent designers with spaces to sell their work.
 She has served as the co-curator at the Alleged Gallery in New York City and as a director for The Diller – von Furstenberg Family Foundation.

-In 2016 von Fürstenberg collaborated with the organization Black and Pink to create an art exhibit titled On The Inside which spotlights the work of incarcerated LGBTQ artists who are at-risk in prison.
+In 2016 von Fürstenberg collaborated with the U.S. grassroots organization Black and Pink to create the art exhibit On The Inside, highlighting the work of incarcerated LGBTQ artists who are at-risk in prison.
 The exhibit, directed and designed by her, brings awareness to the issues and dangers LGBTQ inmates face at a higher risk than non-LGBTQ inmates, including sexual and physical assault, as well as less emotional and financial support from families due to their sexuality or gender identity.
 The exhibit was on display at the Abrons Arts Center.
-The collection is also available to view online but is not for sale.
 Von Fürstenberg incorporated an interactive element into the show where viewers can text the incarcerated artists, through a special service, to give feedback and set up long term pen-pal relationships.